 Medicare Provides Free OTC COVID-19 Tests

-Payment will be made from Medicare to the pharmacies and other participating retailers.
-As a result, Medicare beneficiaries will be able to obtain tests at no cost.
+Payment are made from Medicare to the pharmacies and other participating retailers.
+As a result, Medicare beneficiaries can obtain tests at no cost.
 Tests that are covered must be approved or authorized by the U.S. Food and Drug Administration (FDA).

 Medicare will pay for up to eight OTC COVID-19 tests per month.
-Recipients will be able to take advantage of this plan starting in the spring of 2022.
+Recipients have been able to take advantage of this plan since spring 2022.

 Medicaid Recipients Receive COVID-19 Tests